Saunved/mint-css/docs/class-list.md

 .navbar-fixed | defines a navbar fixed to the top of the page .navbar-fixed-bottom | defines a navbar fixed to the bottom of the page .sidenav | defines sidenav content
-.sidenav.active | indicates an active sidenav
-.slide-left | defines sidenav that slides in from left .slide-right | defines sidenav that slides in from right .rise | defines a sidenav that slides up from below .drop | defines a sidenav that slides down from above .trigger | defines the trigger for a sidenav .close-trigger | defines the close trigger for a sidenav
+.trigger | defines the trigger for a sidenav .close-trigger | defines the close trigger for a sidenav